 Consolidating pensions: costs, benefits and risks

-Bringing all your pension pots together might seem like an obvious thing to do, but it's not right for everyone.
+Bringing all your pension pots together might seem like an obvious thing to do, but new research suggests some savers could lose up to £100,000 by doing so.
+Here's how to make sure it's right for you.

 Most people will work for a variety of different companies over their careers, amassing numerous pension pots along the way.